Last updated on June 18th, 2019

 - Possessing between a half-ounce and 5 pounds of marijuana with the intent to distribute is a Class 5 felony.
 This is punishable with a fine of up to $2,500 and a sentence of between 1 and 10 years in jail.

 - The possession of more than 5 pounds of marijuana with the intent to distribute is also a felony.
-However, it is instead punished with a prison sentence of between 5 and 30 years.
+However, the Commonwealth punishes this crime with a prison sentence of between 5 and 30 years.

 Other Facts about Marijuana Distribution Charges in Virginia